-- We call on each police force in Wales to set up a memorandum of understanding on EHRCs to allow for the establishment of a pilot EHRC in each area of Wales. - While we recognise that current criminal law is not devolved, we urge Welsh Government to follow Scotland's lead and pilot a EHRC in Wales, as recommended by the Home Affairs Committee in August 2023.[37] - We also ask Welsh Government to urge the UK Government to amend the MDA 1971 to legally allow for the establishment of EHRCs, based on international evidence that EHRCs reduce substance-related deaths and in response to the frequent threats to public health including the rise of synthetic opioids.
+- We call on each police force in Wales to set up a memorandum of understanding on EHRCs to allow for the establishment of a pilot EHRC in each area of Wales. - While we recognise that current criminal law is not devolved, we urge Welsh Government to follow Scotland's lead (Glasgow, 27 September 2023) and pilot a EHRC in Wales, as recommended by the Home Affairs Committee in August 2023.37 - We also urge Welsh Government to lobby UK Government to amend the MDA 1971 based on international evidence that EHRCs reduce substance related deaths and in response to the frequent threats to public health including the rise of synthetic opioids.